French residency through company formation

 Business immigration to France offers the opportunity to launch a business in one of Europe’s largest economies.
 It creates a solid foundation for living and working in the EU.
 Key benefits include:

+- Access to the EU market and beyond.
 French jurisdiction provides access to the single European market, allowing you to develop partnerships and expand your client base throughout the EU.

+- Economic stability.
 France is among the top 10 largest economies in the world by GDP, offering a reliable platform for business and long-term investment.

+- Stable legal system.
 Business in France is supported by clearly structured legislation that protects investor rights at both the national and European levels.

+- Mobility within the Schengen Area.
 A French residence permit provides complete freedom of movement within the EU and the Schengen Area for the entire validity period of the permit.

+- Full access to financial instruments.
 With a French residence permit, you can open accounts, use corporate banking, obtain business loans, and work with European payment systems.

 Professional assistance in obtaining a residence permit through business